Window Coverings vs Window Treatments: What's the Difference?

 Room with motorized roller shades | Astibuk/Shutterstock

 Roller shades are made of a simple fabric panel that rolls into a tube at the top.
-Roman shades are made of fabric that fold neatly into horizontal pleats.
+Roman shades are made of fabric that folds neatly into horizontal pleats.
 Cellular shades, also called honeycomb shades, have pockets that trap air for insulation.

 Shutters